Opeyemi94/CAPSTONE-PROJECT-1-SALES-DATA/README.md

 ### **DATA SOURCES**
 ______________
-The Primary source of Data used here is coming from COMFORTZONE ENTERPRISES Sales and Marketing Department.
+The Primary source of Data of this project was excel data provided by the Incubator Hub LITA Facilitators.

 #### ***Tools used in this project are:***
 - Micro-soft Excel [Download Here](http://www.microsoft.com)